-About The Author Of The Pros And Cons Of Home Equity Conversion Mortgage: Michael Gracz
+About The Author Of The Pros And Cons Of Home Equity Conversion Mortgage

-Michael Gracz is contributing editor and guest writers for Gustan Cho Associates Mortgage & Information Resource Center and its affiliates and partners.
+Michael Gracz is contributing associate editor and writer for Gustan Cho Associates and its affiliates and partners.

 - Retirement is a significant life event and not all seniors have adequately prepared

-- Michael Gracz of The Gustan Cho Team at USA Mortgage is a Reverse Mortgage experts
+- Michael Gracz of Gustan Cho Associates is a Reverse Mortgage expert

 - Michael Gracz goal is to educate seniors about the pros and cons of Home Equity Conversion Mortgage